Greenhead College: Redevelopment

 In 2008 Ryder Architecture were commissioned to draw up plan for a new project with would provide a series of new buildings which were linked to the existing buildings via a central atrium hub.
 These buildings provided educational classrooms as well as various support and ancillary accommodation.
 The existing site was constrained with several existing buildings which would have caused a complex phased construction process.
 It was estimated that the project would cost approximately £15 million.

-In December 2008 a report examining the feasibility of the project was approved by the College.
+In December 2008 a report examining the feasibility of the project was approved by the college.
 An application was submitted to the Learning and Skills Council in July 2009 with construction works commencing January 2010 for a duration of 2 years.
 Unfortunately LSC funding was not received and the project was placed on hold until alternative funding could be sourced.

-Staff

-There are currently around 100 teaching staff to cater for the large number of students, in addition to the canteen staff, IT technicians, lab technicians and caretakers who also serve in the college.

-Hierarchy

-The College Principal is Simon Lett, who is supported by deputy principal Mo Bunter.
-Heads of department and heads of subject take a lead on teaching and learning within their subject area, supported by subject teachers and assistants.
+In November 2023 the college opened its new 'Hirst' building, named after former alumni and now biological scientist Judy Hirst.
+The Hirst building is a £25 million project funded by the Department for Education and built in collaboration between construction companies Galliford Try and Mace.
+Whilst the building is now open, work to connect the main building with the other buildings on site continues, along with construction and landscaping of an outdoor social space which should be complete by late Summer 2025.

+The Hirst building provides facilities for the teaching of chemistry, biology, psychology and government and politics.
+These subjects relocated from the old Laingspan building, which was demolished as a result of the decant.
+There are also large study and social areas with new catering facilities.
+The building is also carbon-neutral and features a bio roof and solar panels to generate electricity for the building.